gbowne1/ProgrammerNotes/working-with-tmux.md

 There is a configuration file used.
 It is `~/.tmux.conf`

-there is documentation at `man tmux`
+there is documentation at `man tmux`.

+The github is at <https://github.com/tmux/tmux>

 Systemwide configruation is at `/etc/tmux.conf`